 Claire Eamer - Author

-Claire Eamer is the author of more than half a dozen nonfiction books for kids, a picture book that is definitely fiction (honest!), a book about rodeo and a handful of fantasy stories.
-Her book Before the World Was Ready: Stories of Daring Genius in Science won the 2013 Lane Anderson Award for Canadian science writing for children.
-In 2014, another of her books, The World in Your Lunch Box: The Wacky History and Weird Science of Everyday Foods, won British Columbia's Red Cedar Award.
+Claire Eamer is the author of almost a dozen nonfiction books, a picture book that is definitely fiction (honest!) and a handful of fantasy stories.
+Her book Before the World Was Ready won the 2013 Lane Anderson Award for Canadian science writing for children.
+Another of her books, The World in Your Lunch Box, won British Columbia's 2014 Red Cedar Award, and What a Waste: Where Does Garbage Go?, won the 2018 American Institute of Physics Science Communication Award.
+Also in 2018, her (very fictional) picture book, Underneath the Sidewalk, won Saskatchewan's Shining Willow Award.

-Besides writing books for kids, Claire writes magazine and newspaper articles.
-She also writes and edits reports, usually related to science, for governments, First Nations organizations and international agencies.
-The best thing about writing, she says, is all the new things you learn with every book or article or report.
+Besides writing books for kids, Claire writes magazine and newspaper articles, mostly on scientific topics.
+The best thing about writing, she says, is all the new things you learn with every book or article.